it-dept-cis/Essential-Guide-to-Election-Security/docs/BPs/backups.rst

 Complex systems require complex solutions, and this can apply to backups as well.
 Solutions should conform to your data management plan.

-Backups should be tested at least once a quarter and whenever processes or technologies are changed.
+Backups should be tested at least once a quarter and whenever processes or technologies are changed to ensure they can rapidly restore operations if needed.

 Cost-Effective Tools
 **********************************************